senimanjs/seniman/docs/client.md

 ```

-#### `window.clientExec`
+#### `client.exec`

-The `clientExec` function is used to execute a client function.
+The `exec` function is used to execute a client function.
 A client function is used to execute logic that needs to run exclusively on the client, as opposed to the server.
 A more complete explanation on how to use this is written at the [Client Functions](/docs/client-functions) document.